AlexEatDonut/godot-project_hotpot/README.md

 # godot-project_hotpot

-A first project to get going through godot using GodotVMF and Miyakogames' FPS controller.
+A first project to get going through godot using GodotVMF and Majikayogames' FPS controller.
 Assets might be mine.
 If they are, they **will** suck.

 Assets used on some maps aren't mine.